- 2008 — database corruption, 3 days of darkness, entire DVD operation halted

 The name comes from the idea of unleashing a wild monkey with a weapon in your data center (or cloud region) to randomly shoot down instances and chew through cables — all the while we continue serving our customers without interruption.

-— — Yury Izrailevsky & Ariel Tseitlin — via The Netflix Simian Army, Netflix Tech Blog, July 19, 2011
+— Yury Izrailevsky & Ariel Tseitlin, The Netflix Simian Army, Netflix Tech Blog, July 19 2011

 The origin of Chaos Monkey is not a clever engineering insight — it is a three-day disaster.
-In August 2008, Netflix was still primarily a DVD-by-mail business, running its technology on vertically scaled servers in its own data centers.
+In August 2008, Netflix was still primarily a DVD-by-mail business, running on vertically scaled servers in its own datacentres.
 A major database corruption took down the entire system.
 For three days, Netflix could not ship DVDs to its customers.
-It wasn't a complicated failure.
 It was a single point of failure (a component whose failure brings down the entire system — the exact opposite of a fault-tolerant distributed architecture) at the most basic level: one database, one failure mode, total outage.
-The company's engineering leadership concluded that the only path forward was to move away from centralized relational databases in their own datacenter toward highly reliable, horizontally scalable, distributed systems in the cloud.
-They chose Amazon Web Services.
-The seven-year cloud migration that followed would produce one of the most influential engineering philosophies in the history of distributed systems.

-The migration to AWS presented a new problem in place of the old one.
-Netflix was moving from a single monolith with a small number of failure points — each catastrophic — to a microservices architecture (a system design where an application is broken into many small, independently deployable services that communicate over a network, improving scalability and team autonomy at the cost of increased distributed systems complexity) with hundreds of services, each potentially failing in its own unique way.
-The distributed system was theoretically more resilient.
-But theory is not production.
-Netflix's engineers designed systems with graceful degradation in mind — if the recommendations service failed, show popular titles instead of personalized ones; if the search service was slow, streaming should still work.
-They wrote the code.
-They reviewed it.
-They tested it in staging.
-And then they realized: there was no way to know if the fault tolerance actually worked without experiencing actual failures.
-The staging environment couldn't reproduce the chaos of production.
-Controlled tests couldn't capture the emergent failure modes of hundreds of interdependent services under real load.
+Netflix's engineering leadership concluded that the only path forward was to move toward highly reliable, horizontally scalable, distributed systems in the cloud.
+They chose AWS.
+The migration presented a new problem: moving from a monolith with a small number of catastrophic failure points to a microservices architecture (a system design where an application is broken into many small, independently deployable services communicating over a network — improving scalability at the cost of increased distributed systems complexity) with hundreds of services, each potentially failing in its own unique way.
+The engineers designed graceful degradation: if recommendations failed, show popular titles instead; if search was slow, streaming should still work.
+They wrote the code, reviewed it, tested it in staging — and then realised they had no way to know if the fault tolerance actually worked without experiencing actual failures.

 Problem